Pope Paul VI: Roman Curia

 His organisational skills led him to a career in the Roman Curia, the papal civil service.
 On 19 October 1925, he was appointed a papal chamberlain in the rank of Supernumerary Privy Chamberlain of His Holiness.
-In 1931, Pacelli appointed him to teach history at the Pontifical Academy for Diplomats; he was promoted to Domestic Prelate of His Holiness on 8 July of the same year.
+In 1931, Cardinal Eugenio Pacelli appointed him to teach history at the Pontifical Academy for Diplomats; he was promoted to Domestic Prelate of His Holiness on 8 July of the same year.
 On 24 September 1936, he was appointed a Referendary Prelate of the Supreme Tribunal of the Apostolic Signatura.

 On 16 December 1937, after his mentor Giuseppe Pizzardo was named a cardinal and was succeeded by Domenico Tardini, Montini was named Substitute for Ordinary Affairs under Cardinal Pacelli, the Secretary of State.
 His immediate supervisor was Domenico Tardini, with whom he got along well.
-He was further appointed Consultor of the Supreme Sacred Congregation of the Holy Office and of the Sacred Consistorial Congregation on 24 December, and was promoted to Protonotary Apostolic (ad instar participantium), the most senior class of papal prelate, on 10 May 1938.
+He was further appointed Consultor of the Supreme Sacred Congregation of the Holy Office and of the Sacred Consistorial Congregation on 24 December, and was promoted to Protonotary apostolic (ad instar participantium), the most senior class of papal prelate, on 10 May 1938.

 Pacelli became Pope Pius XII in 1939 and confirmed Montini's appointment as Substitute under the new Cardinal Secretary of State Luigi Maglione.
-In that role, roughly that of a chief of staff, he met the pope every morning until 1954 and developed a rather close relationship with him.
+In that role, roughly that of a chief of staff, he met the Pope every morning until 1954 and developed a rather close relationship with him.
 Of his service to two popes he wrote:

 When war broke out, Maglione, Tardini, and Montini were the principal figures in the Secretariat of State of the Holy See.
-Montini was in charge of taking care of the "ordinary affairs" of the Secretariat of State, which took much of the mornings of every working day.
-In the afternoon he moved to the third floor into the Office of the Private Secretary of the Pontiff.
-Pius XII did not have a personal secretary.
-As did several popes before him, he delegated the secretarial functions he needed to the Secretariat of State.
-During the war years, thousands of letters from all parts of the world arrived at the desk of the pope, most of them asking for understanding, prayer, and help.
-Montini's task was to formulate the replies in the name of Pius XII, expressing his empathy, and understanding and providing help, where possible.
+Montini dispatched "ordinary affairs" in the morning, while in the afternoon he moved informally to the third floor Office of the Private Secretary of the Pontiff, serving in place of a personal secretary.
+During the war years, he replied to thousands of letters from all parts of the world with understanding and prayer, and arranging for help when possible.